 How long is a building permit valid?

-Building permits are valid for 180 days from the date it is issued.
-Typically, a permit will not be expired unless the applicant has failed to schedule an inspection and show progress on the project for a 180 days period.
+Building permits are valid for 365 days from the date it is issued.
+Typically, a permit will not be expired unless the applicant has failed to schedule an inspection and show progress on the project.
 If an extension is needed, a Request for Permit Extension can be filled out and submitted to the Building & Fire Official for review.
 The Building & Fire Official may grant an extension of a period up to 180 days.
 If a permit does expire, you may be required to begin the permit process again, including paying all applicable fees, so it is wise to avoid permit expiration.

 How long will it take to approve my building plans?